YushaMirza/Biography-Website/README.md

 ## 📁 How to Run

 1. Clone the repository
-2. Open `index.html` in your browser
-*(No server setup needed)*
+2. Open `index.html` in VS Code / OR any Code Editor *(No server setup needed)*

 ## 📬 Contact